NObodyGX/asciibox/readme.md

 # readme

-a simple ascii text tools for gen asciidoc and svgbob
+a simple ascii svgbob text generator tools using mermaid syntax

+## dev

+your can ignore the local config.rs in repo